 “I like to look good, but I like my body to function well more than anything.
 For me, it’s as spiritual and intellectual as it is physical.” – Will Smith on training, interview with Esquire

-Training to look like and act convincingly as a fighter is no easy task, but under Foster’s tuition, Smith shed the necessary body fat with sparring and running, and developed mass with a carefully controlled diet high in protein and carbohydrates, and compound movements like bench press and squats.
+Training to look like and act convincingly as a fighter is no easy task, but under Foster’s tuition, Smith shed the necessary body fat with sparring and running, and developed mass with a carefully controlled diet high in protein (including supplementing with whey protein shakes) and carbohydrates, and compound movements like bench press and squats.

 Much of the strength and definition that Smith achieved for Ali came from regular weight training, including lots of bench press to improve his forward momentum and pushing power.
 To look and move like Ali himself, Smith boxed, a lot.
 Watch Smith training below.

 Anyone who saw Edward Norton’s incredible (but not buff) performance in Fight Club (1999) would not believe that the year before, he sculpted the kind of body you only get from a jail yard, to play terrifying former Neo-Nazi Derek Vinyard in American History X (1998).